 What is the lodging like?

-Modest housing is included in each of our programs (intern, volunteer, courses).
+Modest housing is included in each of our residential programs.
 During fall, winter, and spring (September – May), participants are housed in one of our co-ed dorm buildings.
-One of the four floors was renovated in June 2011 and another in natural building style in 2012-13 – if you’re staying in these rooms, enjoy the added comfort!
 There is also a common room/library that provides an area to socialize.
 Each floor has its own co-ed bathroom.

 During the summer (June – August), participants bring camping equipment and take advantage of the sunshine, fresh air, and connection with our landscape.
+The full dorms are used for large annual events.
 Summer sun provides hot water for our outdoor solar showers and a comfortable atmosphere for using our full outdoor kitchen.
 Participants are welcome to camp any time, year-round, though few do before June or after September.

 What is the food like?

-Meals are included in the cost of all programs.
-All meals are vegetarian and mostly organic, and we try to source local and seasonal ingredients.
+Meals are included in the cost of residential programs.
+All meals are vegetarian and almost entirely organic, and we try to source local and seasonal ingredients.
 During peak harvest season (July–October) most or all of the fruits and vegetables we consume come directly from our gardens.
 Lunch and dinner are served in the Lodge Monday through Friday, with those on the meal plan rotating meal duties.
-Interns, volunteers, and students use the Lodge Kitchen to prepare their own breakfasts and weekend meals as you wish; plenty of food (including leftovers) is provided for this.
-When there are courses or events, three meals are prepared each day, for all days of the course or event.
+HSS students use the Lodge Kitchen to prepare your own breakfasts and weekend meals as you wish; plenty of food (including leftovers) is provided for this.
+When there are short courses or events, three meals are prepared each day for all days of the course or event.

 The Lodge kitchen is vegetarian; if participants wish to prepare meat, you are welcome to use the Guest House kitchen located next to the Lodge.
 Both the Lodge and Guest House kitchen are open 24 hours per day, 7 days a week, with attention paid to quiet hours listed in the Community Living Agreements (10:00pm on).
-There is also an Outdoor Kitchen by the meadow, which is available for use in the summer, when not rented out by the occasional event.
+There is also an Outdoor Kitchen in the meadow, which is available for use in the summer.

 If you like to snack between meals, or have special foods and beverages that you enjoy, we recommend you bring them along.
-Any dietary allergies or preferences should be noted on the form sent to registered participants before the program.
-Vegan and gluten free are two common preferences/needs we accommodate for most or all meals.
+Any dietary allergies or preferences should be noted before the program.
+Vegan and gluten free are two common preferences/needs we accommodate for all meals.

 Community Living Agreements: All students, residents, visitors, volunteers, interns, etc. must agree to abide by the Community Living Agreements, which are available on this site.
-This agreement is implied upon registration, and may also be reviewed in person upon arrival on site.
+This agreement is implied upon registration and will be signed off on upon arrival.

-Insurance and Liability Waiver: We expect that all participants enrolled in programs involving hands-on site or shop work have Major Medical insurance coverage in effect for the duration of their time at Lost Valley.
-All participants also fill out a medical form and liability release/waiver before their program begins.
+Insurance and Liability Waiver: We expect that all participants enrolled in programs involving hands-on site or shop work have Major Medical insurance coverage in effect for the duration of your time at Lost Valley.
+All participants also fill out a medical form and liability release/waiver before the program begins.

 Are there other forms to fill out?

-Before a program begins, each participant will be e-mailed a packet of four forms to fill out and return – a medical form, food preference sheet, liability release/waiver, and image release.
+Before a program begins, each participant will be e-mailed a packet of forms to fill out and return – a medical form, liability release/waiver, and image release.
 Please complete and return these forms, as getting this paperwork taken care of before convening in person makes the start easier and lets us prepare for dietary or other needs.

 Is there parking?

-There is plenty of parking on site for participants.
-We ask that you park in the main dirt lot, but feel free to drive right up to the dorm to unload your belongings on the first day.
-Large vehicles such as campers/RVs will require a special arrangement and a small additional fee.
+Partipants are welcome to bring their own vehicle; some do and some don’t.
+Please carpool during your time at Lost Valley, to be environmentally responsible.
+There is plenty of parking on site – we ask that you park in the main dirt lot, but feel free to drive right up to the dorm to unload your belongings on the first day.
+Large vehicles such as campers/RVs will require a special arrangement and possibly a small additional fee.